quixio/quix-docs/docs/index.md

 ## Core resources

-Take a look under the hood and get to know our SDK and APIs
+Read more about the Quix SDK and APIs.

 <div class="grid cards" markdown>